-Instant Pot taco bowls with ground beef over rice are the bomb!
-Add cheese and all the fixings for a pressure cooker recipe even your kids will love.
+Instant Pot taco bowls with fresh, thawed or frozen ground beef over rice is the bomb for dinner!
+Add cheese and all the fixings for this easy one pot pressure cooker recipe even your kids will love.
+You don’t have to wrap meat and toppings in a tortilla, sometimes deconstructed is the way to go.

 Have you made Instant Pot taco bowls yet?
 It’s a great tweak to the traditional style inside a tortilla or taco shells.
-A cheap and easy InstaPot recipe you can load up with toppings.
+A cheap and easy InstaPot recipe you can load up with toppings and all the things you love. (affiliate links present)

 This is what we used.
 Yes you can use your Crockpot Express or Ninja Foodi pot to make this as well.
 Use the instructions below.